 Landlords must also maintain extermination services and test for environmental hazards like asbestos and radon on their property.
 If environmental hazards are known or found through testing, the landlord must eliminate them under the safety standards for their property.

 Depending on where in Georgia the property exists, landlords may have additional property laws or housing codes to follow in their city, town, or county.
-If you believe your landlord is being negligent in their property duties, especially if you have been injured or become ill as a result, contact a Georgia premises liability lawyer right away.
-They can look into the state and local laws to determine the facts.
+If you believe your landlord is being negligent in their property duties, especially if you have been injured or become ill as a result, a Georgia premises liability lawyer can look into the state and local laws to determine the facts.